BioinformaticsHIAEMolecularMicrobiology/cgMLST-Pseudomonas-aeruginosa/README.md

 # transpose
 datamash -W transpose < removedGenomes200.txt > removedGenomes200thr.txt
 ```
-The genomes that were excluded in the *Threshold 200* have been placed in the **removedGenomes200thr.txt**
+The genomes that were excluded in the *Threshold 200* have been placed in **removedGenomes200thr.txt**

 This file can be found in the folder: ```analysis_all/removedGenomes200thr.txt```